epage/cargo-script-mvs/0000-rust-script.md

 **One-Off Utilities:**

-It is fairly trivial to create a bunch of single-file bash or python scripts into a directory and add it to the path than it is to `cargo new` a bunch of cargo packages and then create bash wrappers within the path to then call those script
+It is fairly trivial to create a bunch of single-file bash or python scripts into a directory and add it to the path.
+Compare this to rust where
+- `cargo new` each of the "scripts" into individual directories
+- Create wrappers for each so you can access it in your path, passing `--manifest-path` to `cargo run`

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation